miso-lims/miso-lims/docs/user_manual/library_dilutions.md

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Downloading Dilutions Information" %}
+{% include userman-heading.md section=page.section sub=sub title="Downloading Dilution Information" %}

 It is sometimes useful to have dilution information in spreadsheet form for use outside of MISO.
 To download dilution data, go to the Dilutions list, check the checkboxes next to the dilutions that you would like to export, and click the